Anyone can contact the FHT and raise a complaint about the FHT.

 How long will it take?

 The FHT understands that making a complaint can be stressful.
-The FHT will endeavour to consider the case in a timely manner and update the complainant and the therapist at each stage.
+We will endeavour to consider the case in a timely manner and update both parties at each stage.
 This will include:

 Each case is individual; however delays may be inevitable due to: